Review the following ITIN topics for more information.

 - U.S. school records for dependents under age 18

-- Rental statement with the applicant’s name and U.S. address or
+- Rental Statement listing the Applicant’s Name and U.S. Address or

-- Utility bill with the applicant’s name and U.S. address or
+- Utility Bill listing the Applicant’s Name and U.S. Address or

 Failure to renew your ITIN before filing a tax return can delay certain credits or timely refunds.

-For more information about ITINs, Renewals, and initial W-7 Applications, see IRS ITIN Expiration FAQs and Related Links below.
+For more information about ITINs, Renewals, and initial W-7 Applications, see IRS ITIN Expiration FAQs, IRS How do I renew my ITIN?, and Related Links below.